TheDataShed/param/README.md

 ## Introduction

-A cli tool for talking to AWS Parameter Store.
+`param` is a cli tool for talking to AWS Parameter Store.
 Copy parameters directly to your clipboard.

 `param` uses [Cobra](https://github.com/spf13/cobra), a library providing a simple interface to create powerful CLI interfaces similar to git & go tools.

 `param` works with Linux and MacOS.
 It also supports `bash` and `zsh` completion.

 ## Install

 You can install `param` by downloading the latest binary from the [Releases](https://github.com/WillJCJ/param/releases) page or by compiling from source with `go`.

 ```console
 go get github.com/willjcj/param